 A student who is not a resident of Georgia by definition of the Board of Regents residency requirements is considered an out-of-state student for the purposes of admission to Georgia Southern University.
-Residents of Florida, South Carolina, Tennessee, and Alabama interested in the Armstrong or Liberty campuses should review the Border States tab for
+Residents of Alabama, Florida, North Carolina, South Carolina, Tennessee, and Alabama interested in the Armstrong or Liberty campuses should review the Border States tab for

 Georgia Southern University welcomes and supports out-of-state students!
 Students from 50 different states currently study at Georgia Southern University.
 Out-of-state students currently make up 9% of the student body.
 Georgia Southern is recognized worldwide for offering students a superior university education taught by exceptional and caring faculty.
 Georgia Southern is the largest and most comprehensive university in the southern half of the state.
 We are accredited by the Southern Association of Colleges and Schools, ensuring an educational experience recognized by employers for its high quality.
 We invite you to explore our website to learn more about Georgia Southern University and our campuses, academic programs, and admissions process.

 Questions?
 Contact your admissions counselors.